argaar/ttgo-lora32-v2-ttn-tracker/README.md

 7. Open this project file ```main/main.ino``` with the Arduino IDE and upload it to your TTGO LoRa32 v2.0.

-8. In order to get your board working, you need to solder a cable between pin GPIO33 to Lora DI01 to let Lora lib know when it need to open the RX window
+8. To get your board working, solder a wire between GPIO33 and LoRa DIO1 so the LoRa library knows when it needs to open the RX window.
-Also, if you want proper battery voltage detection you need to solder two 100KOmh resistors to form a Voltage Divider between the VCC pin coming from the PH2 connector ("+"), GND ("-") and the pin 35 (or another that you choose in [configuration.h](configuration.h))
+Also, for accurate battery voltage detection, solder two 100 kΩ resistors to form a voltage divider between the VCC pin from the PH2 connector ("+"), GND ("-"), and pin 35 (or another pin specified in [configuration.h](configuration.h))
-ie: VCC (PH2) ----- 100KOmh ----- PIN35 ----- 100KOmh ----- GND
+Example: VCC (PH2) ----- 100 kΩ ----- PIN35 ----- 100 kΩ ----- GND

-1. Turn on the device and once a GPS lock is acquired, the device will start sending data to TTN and TTN Mapper.
+9. Turn on the device and once a GPS lock is acquired, the device will start sending data to TTN and TTN Mapper.

 ## v2.0.0 Improvements

 ### Enhanced Power Management
 - **Deep Sleep Mode**: Automatically enters deep sleep when stationary to extend battery life
-- **Movement-Based Transmission**: Only transmits when device moves beyond 5-meters threshold
+- **Movement-Based Transmission**: Only transmits when the device moves beyond 5-meters threshold
 - **Adaptive Intervals**: Uses longer intervals (30s) when stationary, normal (60s) when moving
 - **LoRaWAN Timing Compliance**: Optimized for strict LoRaWAN duty cycle requirements
 - **Battery Status Report**: Battery voltage (moving average) and charge percentage are shown on the display